 - His asparagus floated away somewhere.
 Imagine that!

 - Did you notice that everything has velcro on it?
 Every time he puts something down (his drink, his green beans, an empty package), he makes sure it's stuck to the table with velcro.
 If you look closely, you can see the white velcro tape under the packages.
-Velcro was actually invented for the space program in the 1960's.
+Velcro was has been used in the space program since the 1960's.
 Why do you think they use velcro in space?

 - He doesn't mention is specifically, but astronauts eat almost all of their foods with a spoon.
 Try eating one of your meals with only a spoon!